Chart Color Schemes

 Health performance in Lemon Tree Passage is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Lemon Tree Passage faces significant health challenges, as indicated by AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
-Private health cover is low, at approximately 47% of the total population (around 1,260 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.
+Lemon Tree Passage faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is notable across both younger and older age cohorts.
+The rate of private health cover is very low, at approximately 47% of the total population (around 1,260 people), compared to 51.9% in Regional NSW and the national average of 55.7%.

-The most prevalent medical conditions are arthritis (affecting 14.5% of residents) and mental health issues (11.0%).
-Conversely, 53.1% of residents reported no medical ailments, compared to 63.3% in Rest of NSW.
-Working-age population health challenges are notable due to elevated chronic condition rates.
-The area has a higher proportion of seniors aged 65 and over at 29.6% (795 people), compared to 23.4% in Rest of NSW.
-Health outcomes among seniors present some challenges, aligning with national rankings for the general population.
+The most common medical conditions are arthritis and mental health issues, affecting 14.5% and 11.0% of residents respectively.
+However, 53.1% of residents report being completely clear of medical ailments, compared to 63.3% in Regional NSW.
+The working-age population faces notable health challenges due to elevated chronic condition rates.
+The area has 30.1% of residents aged 65 and over (809 people), higher than the 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health